juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 In order to use **AdBloom** conversion reporting you must first enable it in the **Panel Settings** under **Integrations**.
 You must have an account with **AdBloom** and know your **Reporting URL** before you can enable the service.
 This information is available via **AdBloom** admin interface or from your **AdBloom** representative

-When enabled the he **source** and **cid** URL query parameters must be provided.
+When enabled the recruitment source ID or **source** and AdBloom click ID or **cid** URL query parameters must be provided.
 For example if your standard **Registration Survey** URL looks like this:

 ```
 https://domain.sampleninja.io/registration/1/ENG-CA
 ```

-You would add the parameters and now your new URL will look like this:
+You need apped the required parameters and the final URL will look like this:

 ```
 https://domain.sampleninja.io/registration/1/ENG-CA?source=10&cid=a93b5fc7d44234dab8f8
 ```

+**AdBloom** must program their system to use this URL format for all the redirects they do.

 ### TUNE Conversion reporting